Edwin, Earl of Mercia

 John de Navarre Kennedy was born on 31 May 1888.1 He was the son of Gilbert George Kennedy and Alice Lyon.1 He married, firstly, Elsie Margaret Pinks, daughter of Edwin Charles Pinks, on 14 July 1914.1 He married, secondly, Marjorie Helen Troop Morton, daughter of Albert Morton, in 1970.1 He died in 1979.1

-John de Navarre Kennedy was invested as a Officer, Order of the British Empire (O.B.E.) in 1945.1 He was invested as a Queen's Counsel (Q.C.) in 1947.1 He was a County Court Judge in 1952 at County of Peterborough, Ontario, Canada.1 He wrote the book The History of the Department of Munitions and Supply.1 He wrote the book Aids to Jury Charges, Criminal.1 He wrote the book The Rain of Death.1 He wrote the book In the Shadow of the Cheka.1 He wrote the book Crime in Reverse.1
+He was appointed Officer, Order of the British Empire (O.B.E.) in 1945.1 He was appointed Queen's Counsel (Q.C.) in 1947.1 He was a County Court Judge in 1952 at County of Peterborough, Ontario, CanadaG.1 He wrote the book The History of the Department of Munitions and Supply (ASIN: B0081888PW.)1 He wrote the book Aids to Jury Charges, Criminal (ASIN: B0007JGXJQ.)1 He wrote the book In the Shadow of the Cheka (ASIN: B002AYAZEU.)1 He wrote the book Crime in Reverse (ASIN: B000JJ9CY2.)1 He wrote the book The Rain of Death (ASIN: B000OFJJY4.)1

 Child of John de Navarre Kennedy and Elsie Margaret Pinks